HiPhish/rainbow-delimiters.nvim/README.rst

 Installation
 ============

-The plugin depends on `nvim-treesitter`_.
-Other than that it is installed like any other Neovim plugin.
+Install it like any other Neovim plugin.

 Setup
 =====

-Since this is a module for nvim-treesitter you need to setup everything in its configuration.
+Configuration is done by setting entries in the Vim script dictionary `g:ts_rainbow_delims` or in the Lua module (table) `'ts-rainbow.config'`.
 Here is an example:

 .. code:: lua

-   require('nvim-treesitter.configs').setup {
+   local config = require 'ts-rainbow.config'
-     rainbow = {
+   config.query = {'rainbow-parens'}
-       enable = true,
+   config.strategy = {require('ts-rainbow').strategy.global}
-       -- list of languages you want to disable the plugin for disable = { 'jsx', 'cpp' },
-       -- Which query to use for finding delimiters query = 'rainbow-parens',
-       -- Highlight the entire buffer all at once strategy = require('ts-rainbow').strategy.global,
-     }
-   }

 Please refer to the `manual`_ for more details.